Sales Have Ended

 How do I receive MovieMaker Magazine for Free?

-- A discount code will be emailed to you upon completion of your payment for TV Weekend.
+- A discount code will be emailed to you after TV Weekend.

 Is my registration/ticket transferrable?